 Of course, it would be impossible to write a guide that could cover every piece of equipment in the realm of pastry, so, as the author of a book called Iconic American Desserts, I'm limiting myself to the tools I use most, leaving out more obscure items that will sit around gathering dust.

 This isn't an exhaustive guide, but it covers the basics, as well as more specialized tools that can help intermediate bakers step up their game.
-Whether you're making layer cakes, cookies, pies, ice cream, candy bars, or a simple dish of custard, these are the essential tools you'll need to get the job done.
+Whether you're making layer cakes, cookies, pies, ice cream, candy, or a simple dish of custard, these are the essential tools you'll need to get the job done.

 The following list has been adapted from my book, BraveTart: Iconic American Desserts.